FalcoSuessgott/vkv/README.md

 ---

-# Description
+# Usage
-`vkv` recursively list you all key-value entries from Vaults KV2 secret engine in various formats. `vkv` flags can be divided into input, modifying and output format flags.
+`vkv` flags can be divided into input, modifying and output format flags.

-So far `vkv` offers:

 ## Input flags
 | Flag                  | Description                                                                       | Env Var                | Default |